-Remove the 2 screws from the box at the bottom of the control box back panel and push in the terminal plug-in connector containing the gas valve wiring harnesses; secure with the 2 screws.
+Remove the 2 screws from the box at the bottom of the control box back panel and push in the terminal plug-in connector containing the gas valve wiring harnesses.
+Secure with the 2 screws.

-Fit the earth terminals to the earth post at the left hand side of the control box back panel.
+Fit the earth terminals to the earth post at the LH side of the control box back panel.